kjac/FormEditor/Tutorials/Approval.md

-# Tutorial: Something something with approval
+# Tutorial: Introduction to approval

 This tutorial demonstrates how you can put the approval system in Form Editor to use.
 We'll create a comment section for an article and use the approval system to let the editors moderate the comments.